 Affiliate marketing activities will work on your profile if you have many engaged followers.
 However, you won’t have onsite analytics like you would with Facebook pages and groups.
 You can use a URL shortener service like Ow.ly or Bitly to track clicks and other data.

 Affiliates use direct and indirect marketing methods on their profiles.
 Your posts could reflect your work, experiences, interests, and hobbies.
-I mainly post content from my site to direct individuals to it.
-Occasionally, I promote products, services, and fantastic deals.

 Facebook Pages enable individuals, public figures, businesses, organizations, and other entities to create an authentic and public presence on Facebook.
 A Facebook page can be handy for affiliate marketing because it’s more dynamic than a profile.
 Page owners get many settings and can access Facebook Page Insights to understand how their pages are performing.
 The Facebook Page Insights tab focuses on three core areas: page likes, post reach, and engagement.
 Also, you can track followers, page views, and video statistics.